psam21/cb/docs/sign-up.md

    - Warn user to clear clipboard manually
    - Never log keys to console (even in development)

-3. **Key Storage**
+3. **Key Backup**
-   - If localStorage: MUST be encrypted with user passphrase
+   - Backup file contains plain text nsec (user responsible for security)
-   - Use PBKDF2 with 100k+ iterations for key derivation
+   - Clear warnings in backup file about never sharing nsec
-   - Store salt and IV separately from encrypted data
+   - User must download and secure backup file themselves
-   - Clear encryption passphrase from memory after use
+   - No cloud storage or transmission of backup file

 4. **User Education**
    - Display warning: "Your private key IS your account.
 There is no password reset."